IuriiP/yii-version-control/README.md

 I.e. `user_id` for the user's profiles history, `acticle_key` for the article's edit history etc.

-* `version` is a field name for identify the versions.
-You may omit it and use the more fast versioning over PK (it is Unique and Ascending).
-But sometime you need mark the versions by a timestamp or any other ascending value.
-You can define own method for filling this field.

 * `provide` is a condition (any acceptable for `where`) for marking the version as **provided**.
 This capability is helpful for making the 'draft versions' for example.